 ELIGIBILITY This competition is open to pianists of

-passed the Video Preliminary, the applicants should be able to appear in
+compete.
+If passed the Video Preliminary, the applicants should be able

-as the winner, to participate in all rehearsals and performance.
+if chosen as the winner, to participate in all rehearsals and

 COVID- 19 HEALTH AND SAFETY The Health and Safety